pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

   - host-ip=roach-ui
 ```

-The films kustomization.yaml is similar only adding additional
+The films' kustomization.yaml is similar, but additional
-labels and annotations to its resource manifests.
+labels and annotations are included in its resources manifest.

 manifests/kubernetes/dev/films/kustomization.yaml
 ```bash